Perinatal Health Partners Southeast Georgia

 - Need: In the 11 rural southeast Georgia counties, high-risk pregnant individuals potentially face adverse birth outcomes, including maternal or infant mortality, low birthweight, very low birthweight, or other medical or developmental problems.

 - Intervention: An in-home nursing case management program for high-risk pregnant individuals in order to maximize pregnancy outcomes for mothers and their newborns.

 - Results: Mothers carry their babies longer and the babies are larger when born, leading to improved health outcomes.

 Evidence-levelEffective (About evidence-level criteria)

-Operating in the 11 southeast rural counties of Georgia, PHP partners with local OB/GYNs, birthing hospitals, county health departments, and others involved in perinatal care to identify early in the pregnancy those women considered high-risk.
-While only OB/GYNs, nurse practitioners, physician assistants, or primary care physicians are able to make referrals to the program, other healthcare professionals can fill out and submit a Patient Advocacy Form on behalf of the pregnant woman they would like to see participate in PHP.
+Operating in the 11 southeast rural counties of Georgia, PHP partners with local OB/GYNs, birthing hospitals, county health departments, and others involved in perinatal care to identify early in the pregnancy those individuals considered high-risk.
+While only OB/GYNs, nurse practitioners, physician assistants, or primary care physicians are able to make referrals to the program, other healthcare professionals can fill out and submit a Patient Advocacy Form on behalf of the pregnant individual they would like to see participate in PHP.

-A woman is identified as being high-risk if she has:
+An individual is identified as being high-risk if she has:

 - History of miscarriage or later pregnancy loss

 - Gestational diabetes or type 1 or type 2 diabetes